 School of Computing

-Degrees are also offered in Computer Science (with an option to concentrate in Network Security) and Information Technology.
+Degrees are also offered in Cyber Security, Computer Science, and Information Technology.

 Students choose the SHU School of Computing for the hands-on approach to learning, small classes, and individual attention.
 Students work with faculty on undergraduate research projects, including a year-long senior project.
 State-of-the-art computing labs, a closed LAN laboratory, and a new motion capture lab for digital editing are available to students.
 Off campus, students intern at a variety of top companies, including Microsoft, GE, IBM, Morgan Stanley, NBC Sports, Sikorsky Aircraft, and others.